Avanindra19/Avanindra19/README.md

 💬 Ask me about **Predictive Analytics, Statistics, Database Mangement, Exploratory Analysis... or anything [here](https://www.linkedin.com/in/avanindrasingh/)**

-⚡ Fun fact **Manchester United's iconic red jerseys are so vibrant because they're dyed with the tears of rival fans!**
+⚡ Fun fact **Manchester United's iconic red jerseys are so vibrant because they're dyed with the tears of rival fans:p**

  </div>